 In a 2004 study, 20 subjects with Alzheimer's or mild cognitive impairment were given a drink with MCTs or placebo on separate days.
 The study found that those who consumed MCT had a significant increase in ketone levels and had improvement in paragraph recall compared to the placebo group .

 A 2017 study conducted on mice found that the MCT fed group showed an increase in liver fat accumulation.
-However, they also concluded that high dosage is to be blamed and may be harmful in the long run .
+However, they also concluded that high dosage may be harmful in the long run .

 MCT oil may have high osmolality which is associated with a higher risk of osmotic diarrhea .